Octal: In computers

 Octal became widely used in computing when systems such as the UNIVAC 1050, PDP-8, ICL 1900 and IBM mainframes employed 6-bit, 12-bit, 24-bit or 36-bit words.
 Octal was an ideal abbreviation of binary for these machines because their word size is divisible by three (each octal digit represents three binary digits).
 So two, four, eight or twelve digits could concisely display an entire machine word.
 It also cut costs by allowing Nixie tubes, seven-segment displays, and calculators to be used for the operator consoles, where binary displays were too complex to use, decimal displays needed complex hardware to convert radices, and hexadecimal displays needed to display more numerals.

 All modern computing platforms, however, use 16-, 32-, or 64-bit words, further divided into eight-bit bytes.
 On such systems three octal digits per byte would be required, with the most significant octal digit representing two binary digits (plus one bit of the next significant byte, if any).
 Octal representation of a 16-bit word requires 6 digits, but the most significant octal digit represents (quite inelegantly) only one bit (0 or 1).
-This representation offers no way to easily read the most significant byte, because it's smeared over four octal digits.
+This representation offers no way to easily read the most significant byte, because it is smeared over four octal digits.
 Therefore, hexadecimal is more commonly used in programming languages today, since two hexadecimal digits exactly specify one byte.
 Some platforms with a power-of-two word size still have instruction subwords that are more easily understood if displayed in octal; this includes the PDP-11 and Motorola 68000 family.
 The modern-day ubiquitous x86 architecture belongs to this category as well, but octal is rarely used on this platform, although certain properties of the binary encoding of opcodes become more readily apparent when displayed in octal, e.g. the ModRM byte, which is divided into fields of 2, 3, and 3 bits, so octal can be useful in describing these encodings.
 Before the availability of assemblers, some programmers would handcode programs in octal; for instance, Dick Whipple and John Arnold wrote Tiny BASIC Extended directly in machine code, using octal.

 Octal is sometimes used in computing instead of hexadecimal, perhaps most often in modern times in conjunction with file permissions under Unix systems (see chmod).
 It has the advantage of not requiring any extra symbols as digits (the hexadecimal system is base-16 and therefore needs six additional symbols beyond 0–9).
-It is also used for digital displays.